emipa606/BloodPactRitual/README.md

-Q) That's overpowered !
+Q) That&apos;s overpowered !
-A) That's not a question, and yes, it's strong.
+A) That&apos;s not a question, and yes, it&apos;s strong.
 But every time you expose theses really tanky pawns to danger, you take the risk of having double casualties.
 Also, the pact is permanent.
-Even if your pawns decide they suddenly hate each other, it'll persist.
+Even if your pawns decide they suddenly hate each other, it&apos;ll persist.
 You better take extra care of them ^_^

  # COMPATIBILITY

  This mod should be compatible with any other mod.
- It is also compatible with EdB Prepare Carefully, which you can use to add blood pacts to your starting colonists (via the "Relations" tab).
+ It is also compatible with EdB Prepare Carefully, which you can use to add blood pacts to your starting colonists (via the &quot;Relations&quot; tab).

  -- Have fun ^_^